fardeen9983/UnityIntermediateScripts/README.md

 Attributes are addtional properties that can be added to methosds, variables and classes.
 Attributes are wriiten directly abovew or below the code they are modifying.
 They are denoted by [] with some keywords inside like Range, ExecuteInEditMode

 Be cautious when in ExecuteInEditMode as it will make changes to the scene which cannot be reverted
+## Events
+Events are specialized delegates used for alerting other classes of occurence of certain events.
+It is like a broadcaster which can be subscribed to by any class who wish to recieve its notification of certain situation occurence.

+Events are equivalent to public multicasted delegates.